MarcoPelazza/ACTAM_project_Thrillizy/README.md

 ![Alt text](Pentacazzi/freq.png)

+The function first checks if setTuner is true before proceeding with frequency analysis.
+It retrieves frequency data from the microphone input using `analyser.getFloatTimeDomainData`.

+Frequency is calculated using the `window.yin` function with the frequency data and the sample rate of the audio context.

+The function calculates differences between the target note and the detected frequency using `handleNoteDifferences`.

 `const frequencyToNoteDB` -> This array is a correspondence table between frequencies and musical notes.
 Each element of the array is a sub-array containing the name of the note and its corresponding frequency in hertz.

 ### Function: `handleNoteDifferences`